2025 Jeep Prices: MSRP, Invoice Price, Dealer Cost, and Holdback

 The manufacturer’s suggested retail price (MSRP) for a Jeep is the price the dealer is advised to set by the manufacturer.
 This price is an estimate based on the model, trim package, color, options, etc. Jeep dealers aim to start negotiating with you from or above the set MSRP.

-Let’s talk about what a Jeep’s factory invoice price means.
-This is where you want to start negotiations with the dealer.
+Let’s discuss what a Jeep’s factory invoice price means.
+This is where you should start negotiations with the dealer.

 The Jeep invoice price is fundamentally what the dealer paid for a vehicle from the manufacturer.
 But there’s more to it than that.

-Because cash-back rebates, dealer holdback, and other manufacturer incentives are available, dealers can sometimes purchase new Jeeps for less than the advertised invoice price.
-That is, they have a considerably smaller overhead on that specific car.
+Because of cash-back rebates, dealer holdbacks, and other manufacturer incentives, dealers can sometimes purchase new Jeeps for less than the advertised price.
+Thus, they have a considerably smaller overhead on that specific car.

 Finding these vehicles can be difficult.
-However, RydeShopper has a tool to get you in touch with the right dealers at the right time to get your best deal on a new Jeep.
+However, RydeShopper has a tool that connects you with the right dealers at the right time to get you the best deal on a new Jeep.

 Real-Time Bargain Hunting: Turn to Edmunds for instant access to the latest and greatest local deals, saving you time, money, and stress.